 tarantella on the command line.

-The simplest way to do that is by passing the Python script of the model to
+The simplest way to run the model is by passing its Python script to

 tarantella -- model.py